How to Deep Clean a Mattress

 4. Air out Your Mattress:

-Every few months, take your mattress outside and air it out for a few hours.
-This will help to remove any stale odors and allow the mattress to breathe.
+Every few months, it’s a good idea to take your mattress outside and let it air out for a few hours.
+Doing this can help eliminate any lingering odors and allow your mattress to breathe.

 5. Keep Pets off the Bed: